 In the beginning of 1383, we had a rivalry between kings that sort of started in 1339, when a beautiful 14-year old aristocratic girl Ines de Castro first came to Portugal.
 The young prince and apparent heir to the throne of Portugal was smitten by her beauty-where have we heard that one before?-to top it off, the jerk was just married to Constance.
-She was neglected for 5 years before she kicked the bucket in 1349, probably of a broken heart.
+She was neglected for 5 years before she kicked the bucket in 1345, probably of a broken heart.
 The king's legitimate child by Constance was puny and frail but, not Ines's illegitimate children who were quite healthy.
 Afonso banished Ines from the realm, yet Prince Peter refused to be kept apart and stayed with her.
 Afonso ordered the lover of his son to be killed.
 In a monastery in Coimbra, Ines was detained and then murdered in 1355.
 She was decapitated in front of one of her children.
 The murderers were later captured and had their own hearts ripped out of their bodies.
 Under a secret agreement which he declared publicly in 1357, Peter when becoming the king disclosed he had been married to Inez, and their son John, Duke of Valencia de Campos was next in line by rightful heir, according to him.
-The frail son of Constance, later became Fedinand I, by age 32 (1379) was contesting the heirship, too.
+The frail son of Constance, later became Fedinand I, by now was 12 and was contesting the heirship, too.
 According to a royal chronicler Lopes, Peter also had another son to a noblewoman named Teresa Lourenco.
 As the dukes were duking it out, a bizarre event was said to have occurred, namely Peter had Ines exhumed, placed on the throne in royal robes and forced the nobility to kiss the hem of her garment (above).
 Both are buried in marble coffins in the Monastery of Alcobacam where, according to the legend, the tombs are facing each other so Peter I and Ines can look at each other as they rise from their graves on Judgment Day.
 The love affair and father-son conflict inspired more than 20 operas.
-Peter the Cruel's son by Constance, Ferdinand, was not so frail and became king in 1367 lasting for almost 20 years.
-Once Peter was killed (1369), in presen-day Spain, several Castilian towns offered their allegiance to Ferdinand, which the Portuguese king unwisely accepted--and that led to more troubles.
-Castile still suffered from the unrest of civil war and even though Peter the Cruel had been killed, Castile still in a state of war, found Henry increasing the war adventures of his navy in support of the French and their war against the English.
-However, under a new peace treaty, called the Peace of Alcoutim (1371) Ferdinand agreed to promise to marry Henry's daughter and renounce his claim to the throne.
-By now, Edward the Black Prince had gone back to England -not being paid and suffering by dysentery.
-The peace treaty did not last long.
+Ferdinand was not so frail and became king in 1367 lasting for almost 20 years.
+Under an agreement with Castile and her father before he died, his sister Beatrice (Beatriz in Port.), not quite age 11, married Henry II of Castile.
+Castile still suffered from the unrest of civil war and even though Peter the Cruel was killed, Castile was still in a state of war as Henry increased the war adventures of his navy in support of the French and their war against the English.
+By now, Edward the Black Prince had gone back to England-not being paid and suffering by dysentery.
+How did Peter the